-3 Range X Queries We saw how to support range minimum queries on an array A of n elements in linear space and constant time.
-Try to support the following similar queries on A:
+4 Range X Queries We saw how to support range minimum queries on an array A of n elements in linear space and constant time.
+For which of the following queries can we use the same approach?

 - Range Maximum Queries

 - Range Sum Queries

 - Range Median Queries